MicrosoftDocs/azure-dev-docs/articles/java/sdk/identity-azure-hosted-auth.md

 ## Default Azure credential

 The `DefaultAzureCredential` is appropriate for most scenarios where the application ultimately runs in the Azure Cloud. `DefaultAzureCredential` combines credentials that are commonly used to authenticate when deployed, with credentials that are used to authenticate in a development environment.
-The `DefaultAzureCredential` will attempt to authenticate via the following mechanisms in order.
+The `DefaultAzureCredential` attempts to authenticate via the following mechanisms in order.

 ![DefaultAzureCredential authentication flow](./media/defaultazurecredential.svg)

-* Environment - The `DefaultAzureCredential` will read account information specified via [environment variables](#environment-variables) and use it to authenticate.
+* Environment - The `DefaultAzureCredential` reads account information specified via [environment variables](#environment-variables) and use it to authenticate.
-* Managed Identity - If the application deploys to an Azure host with Managed Identity enabled, the `DefaultAzureCredential` will authenticate with that account.
+* Managed Identity - If the application deploys to an Azure host with Managed Identity enabled, the `DefaultAzureCredential` authenticates with that account.
-* IntelliJ - If you've authenticated via Azure Toolkit for IntelliJ, the `DefaultAzureCredential` will authenticate with that account.
+* IntelliJ - If you've authenticated via Azure Toolkit for IntelliJ, the `DefaultAzureCredential` authenticates with that account.
-* Visual Studio Code - If you've authenticated via the Visual Studio Code Azure Account plugin, the `DefaultAzureCredential` will authenticate with that account.
+* Visual Studio Code - If you've authenticated via the Visual Studio Code Azure Account plugin, the `DefaultAzureCredential` authenticates with that account.
-* Azure CLI - If you've authenticated an account via the Azure CLI `az login` command, the `DefaultAzureCredential` will authenticate with that account.
+* Azure CLI - If you've authenticated an account via the Azure CLI `az login` command, the `DefaultAzureCredential` authenticates with that account.

 ### Configure DefaultAzureCredential